We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 4. Use mantras

-Mantras allow the mind to focus on one simple thought that is positive or encouraging.
+Mantras allow the mind to focus on one simple positive or encouraging thought.
 This turns the mind away from its racing thoughts.

 5. Try distractions

-A favorite hobby, especially one that is calming, can quiet the mind and help a person focus on something other than racing thoughts.
+MHA also indicate that distractions, such as a favorite hobby, such as a favorite hobby, especially a calming one, can quiet the mind and help a person focus on something other than racing thoughts.

-Regular physical activity improves mental well-being and may be helpful during an episode of racing thoughts.
+Regular physical activity improves mental well-being and might be helpful during an episode of racing thoughts.

-If a person feels racing thoughts developing, walking, jogging, or similar activities may help to settle the mind.
+If racing thoughts start developing, walking, jogging, or similar activities may help settle the mind.

 7. Inhale lavender essential oil

-Lavender has a reputation for being calming, and some research backs up this claim.
+Lavender has a reputation for being calming, and some research supports this claim.

-Because many mental health conditions can cause racing thoughts, it is important to seek the advice of a doctor for diagnosis and treatment of any issues.
+Many mental health conditions can cause racing thoughts, and it is essential to seek a doctor’s advice for diagnosis and treatment.